szabgab/meet-os.rs/README.md

 * Then talk to Python groups and see if I can win them over one by one.
 * Then extend it to other technology related group.

-## Fees

-* The organizations that I invite will get a lifetime free hosting.
-These will probably include some sponsored links. e.g. link to my own Rust, Python, etc. courses and job offers of sponsors.
-* Later, if the platform is successful and the costs start to rise I'll think of a fee structure for new groups and we might add some features that will be enabled only for corporations.

 ## Source code, License, reusability